ssanj/Shortbread/README.markdown

 #Default Configuration

  By default QUnit test in `src/test/webapp/scripts/*.html` files are executed using the Firefox and Chrome drivers.
  You can override these defaults if you wish.
 See Configuration options.

+## Timeouts

+To update page and script load timeouts create your custom drivers and add them to the driverSeq.
+See [DefaultDrivers](Shortbread/blob/master/src/main/scala/DefaultDrivers.scala) for example configurations.

 #Running Shortbread